Saturated de Rham-Witt complexes with unit-root coefficients

 Finally, again assuming smoothness, we compare our de Rham--Witt (pro-)complexes to the classical ones constructed in \cite{etesse}.
 These have the form

-where $\dR(\mathcal E_{W_r(X), \gamma})$ is the PD-de Rham complex associated to $\mathcal E$ on $W_r(X)$ (cf. \ref{para:PD_dR_E_T}), and $(W_r \Omega^*_X)_r$ is the classical de Rham--Witt pro-complex of $X$.
-(As in the case of trivial coefficients, we use a calligraphic $\W$ for the saturated de Rham--Witt complex and a roman $W$ for the classical one.)
+where $\dR(\mathcal E_{W_r(X), \gamma})$ is the PD-de Rham complex associated to $\mathcal E$ on $W_r(X)$ (\cite[\textsection II, Proposition 1.1.5]{etesse}), and $(W_r \Omega^*_X)_r$ is the classical de Rham--Witt pro-complex of $X$.
+(As before, we use a calligraphic $\W$ for the saturated de Rham--Witt complex and a roman $W$ for the classical one.)

 \begin{theorem} (See Theorem \ref{thm:etesse_comparison}.)
 Suppose $X$ is a $k$-scheme and $(\mathcal E, \phi_{\mathcal E})$ is a unit-root $F$-crystal on $\Cris(X/W(k))$.
 Then we have compatible maps